diditong/full-stack-development/content/algorithms/simulation/_index.md

 type: book  # Do not modify.
 ---

-There are some problems in which you cannot formulate a faster solution other than the silly brute-force solution in 10 minutes.
+There are some problems to which you cannot formulate a faster solution other than the silly brute-force solution in 10 minutes.
 It is not always because you lack the training to detect a pattern.
 Quite often it is the brute force solution that is the anticipated answer.
 I call them simulation problems.
 Here are a list of such problems:

 1. Almost Tetris: https://leetcode.com/discuss/interview-question/891654/postmates-oa-almost-tetris
 2. Diagonal Traverse: https://leetcode.com/problems/diagonal-traverse/